What could be worse than wasted breast milk, right mama?

-Let’s look at some nursing cups that will allow a breastfeeding mom to save her precious milk and safely feed it to baby.
-The two items I chose to focus this article on completely address the need for collecting breast milk that leaks.
+Let’s look at some nursing cups that will allow a breastfeeding mom to save her precious milk.
+The items you’ll see today focus on the need for collecting breast milk that leaks.

 Ready to check them out?

-The breastfeeding product I’d like to reveal as the best way to save leaking breast milk is with The Boobble Cup (link to product below).
-I discovered this product recently and was blown away by how simple and innovative it is.
+The best way to save leaking breast milk is with The LadyBug Breast Milk Collector.
+I discovered this product recently and was blown away by how simple and innovative it is!

 This silicone and multi-functional nursing cup is the perfect solution to eliminate the chance of wasted breast milk.

-It even claims to help prevent mastitis by allowing the breastfeeding mom to still gently hand-express breast milk into the cup.
+There is even potential that this nursing cup could help prevent mastitis by allowing the breastfeeding mom to gently hand-express breast milk into the cup.